sabnzbd/sabctools/README.md

 SABCTools - C implementations of functions for use within SABnzbd
 ===============================

-This module implements three main sets of C implementations that are used within SABnzbd:
+This module implements the main sets of C implementations that are used within SABnzbd:
 * yEnc decoding and encoding using SIMD routines
 * CRC32 calculations
 * Non-blocking SSL-socket reading
+* Positional file writing
 * Marking files as sparse

 Of course, they can also be used in any other application.